Update: A year later: Two important puzzle pieces have landed in my inbox since this post went up for Tyner’s big birthday.

 Conventional wisdom suggests that Tyner was Coltrane’s disciple.
 This is true, but it also true that Coltrane got a lot from Tyner.
 In one interview with Bob Dawbarn, Coltrane said, “Tyner plays some things on the piano, but I don’t know what they are.”
 For the big band album Africa/Brass, Coltrane told his arranger Eric Dolphy to get the voicings from Tyner.

 Part of what those “things” are, those voicings, are chords stacked in fourths.
 Lacking a third, fourth chords have a mysterious stasis, refusing to commit to major or minor.
+The lowest notes of the “So What” chord are in fourths, but the sound had already been in the air for a while in both jazz and classical music by the time of Kind of Blue.
 Tyner told Len Lyons that Debussy and Stravinsky were two of his favorite composers.
 Both Debussy and Stravinsky used fourth chords, but it is a phrase in Ravel’s “La vallée des cloches” that seems to prefigure Tyner.
 You could even use jazz notation for the harmony: G-flat lydian and F minor 11.

 “La vallée des cloches” is an attempt to summon bells.
 When a composer summons bells at the piano, it’s a way to undo conventional harmony.
 I’ve written an essay suggesting that Red Garland was connected to bells; I see McCoy Tyner in exactly the same tradition.